nautilus-cyberneering/pygithub/docs/how_to_sign_commits_using_the_gitpython_package.md

 If you run the example using docker.

-You also have to provide the `passphrase` which will be use to encript the private key.
-The method returns the finrgerprint of the imported keys and the number of keys imported.
-In the example `import_result.fingerprints` contains this array:
+You also have to provide the `passphrase` which will be used to encrypt the private key.
+The method returns the fingerprint of the imported keys and the number of keys imported.
+The variable `import_result.fingerprints` contains this array:

 ```text
 ['88966A5B8C01BD04F3DA440427304EDD6079B81C', '88966A5B8C01BD04F3DA440427304EDD6079B81C']
 ```

 I do not know why the primary key ID is duplicated.
-Maybe it's a bug an it should return the fingerprint of the subkey (`97D36F5B8F5BECDA8A1923FC00D11C7C438584F9`).
-Anyway, for this exmaple I'm going to use the primary key which is not a good practice, althouth Git and GitHub tutorials also use it.
+Maybe it's a bug, and it should return the fingerprint of the subkey (`97D36F5B8F5BECDA8A1923FC00D11C7C438584F9`).
+Anyway, for this example, I'm going to use the primary key, which is not a good practice, although Git and GitHub tutorials also use it.
 Please read the links below to know why it is not considered a good practice.

 At this point, we have the key imported in our keyring but GPG it's going to ask us for the passphrase every time we sign something.
-The next section explain why you can avoid that.
+The next section explains why you can avoid that.

 ## How to preset the GPG key passphrase